 Clinical Relevance: Papilloedema

-Papilloedema refers to a swelling of the optic disc, visible during ophthalmoscopy (a visual inspection of the eye using an ophthmoscope).
-The optic disc is the area of the retina where the optic nerve enters.
+Papilloedema refers to swelling of the optic disc that occurs secondary to raised intracranial pressure.
+The optic disc is the area of the retina where the optic nerve enters and can be visualised using an ophthalmoscope.

-The swelling occurs secondary to raised intra-cranial pressure.
-The high pressure within the cranium resists venous return from the eye.
-This causes fluid to collect in the retina, producing a swollen optic disc.
+In papilloedema, the high pressure within the cranium resists venous return from the eye.
+This causes fluid to extravasate from blood vessels and collect in the retina, producing a swollen optic disc.